Certification of modular Galois representations: Abstract

 \section{Abstract}

 The computations presented here would not have been amenable without Bill Allombert, who suggested to me the idea of step-by-step polynomial reduction, and Karim Belabas and Denis Simon, who provided me their \cite{idealsqrt} script.
-I also thank J. Kl\"uners for the useful discussions I have had with him in July 2015 in Oberwolfach about the algorithmic computation of Galois groups, and my friend and colleague A. Page for the clever suggestions which he provided me.
+I also thank J. Kl\"uners for the useful discussions I have had with him in July 2015 in Oberwolfach about the algorithmic computation of Galois groups, D. Holt for his help in permutation group theory, and my friend and colleague A. Page for the clever suggestions that he provided me.
+Finally, I wish to address my thanks to the anonymous reviewer of the previous version of this article for suggesting a much simpler method to certify some Galois groups (cf. section \ref{Galois_geom}) and more generally for his insightful suggestions, which have helped me to make this article clearer.

 This research was supported by the French ANR-12-BS01-0010-01 through the project PEACE, by the DGA ma{\^\i}trise de l'information, and by the EPSRC Programme Grant EP/K034383/1 ``LMF: L-Functions and Modular Forms''.